marioanton/marioanton.github.io/_posts/2020-04-17-debricking-wrt320n-linksys.md

 - Image was incorrect one (CODE pattern Invalid error)
 - Ethernet cable not connected / Router not switched on but in the end you can see image being uploaded correctly.

+On this way, you have achieved to get the router back to life with a DD-WRT original image for this router and with all functionality.
+Switch it off and on to verify everything works as expected and restore your config and reset your password again :)

 Hope you enjoyed it and got your wrt320n back to life. :)